 Latest World Cup 2022 Odds: Who are the favourites to win World Cup, latest odds on France, England, Denmark

+World Cup 2022 Latest Odds: Who are the favourites to win World Cup, latest odds on Argentina, England, France

 Here are the latest odds for the Qatar World Cup 2022 as teams prepare for their final group game.